ivanxma/HeatwaveML-Lab/01-Import/README.md

 ```

 - Configure VCN security list
-a.
+  *.
 On the OCI Console Menu, Choose Networking --> Virtual cloud network
-b.
+  *.
 Choose oke-vcn in the VCN list
-c.
+  *.
 Choose the mds-subnet-regional
-d.
+  *.
 Choose mds-seclist from the Security Lists
-e.
+  *.
 Click "Add Ingress Rules"
     * fill in Source CIDR with 10.0.0.0/16
     * fill in Destintation Port with 3306
   * Click Add Ingress Rules